trane-project/trane-music/courses/major_pentatonic_scale/basics/exercise_4/back.md

-The interval from the tonic of degree number 4 of the major pentatonic scale is the Perfect Fifth.
+The interval from the tonic of degree number 4 of the Major Pentatonic scale is the Perfect Fifth.